Chinese president to launch economic corridor link in Pakistan

-ISLAMABAD Chinese president Xi Jinping is due in Pakistan on Monday where he will launch $46 billion in projects linking the old allies, a figure that far exceeds U.S. spending in Pakistan and underscores China's projection of power in Asia.
+ISLAMABAD Chinese president Xi Jinping is due in Pakistan on Monday where he will launch $46 billion (31 billion pounds) in projects linking the old allies, a figure that far exceeds U.S. spending in Pakistan and underscores China's projection of power in Asia.

 The infrastructure and energy projects are aimed at establishing a Pakistan-China Economic Corridor between Pakistan's southern Gwadar port on the Arabian Sea and China's western Xinjiang region.

-The plan reflected a shift of economic power in the region from the West to China, said Mushahid Hussain Sayed, chairman of the Pakistani parliament's defense committee.
+The plan reflected a shift of economic power in the region from the West to China, said Mushahid Hussain Sayed, chairman of the Pakistani parliament's defence committee.

 "Pakistan, for China, is now of pivotal importance.
 This has to succeed and be seen to succeed," he said.